qiushiyan/old-website/content/post/better-sicence-in-less-time/2019-11-25-better-science-in-less-time.markdown

 Not surprisingly, team members struggled to efficienty repeat our own work during the second assessment in 2013.
 And a 130-pages documentation just seems not sufficient.

-However, in 2013 OHI team started to tackle with reproducibility, collaboration and communication, “with R and Rstudio for coding and visualization, Git for version control, GitHub for collaboration, and a combination of GitHub and Rstudio for organization, documentation, project management, online publishing, distribution and communication.”
+However, in 2013 OHI team started to tackle with reproducibility, collaboration and communication, “with R and Rstudio for coding and visualization, Git for version control, GitHub for collaboration, and a combination of GitHub and Rstudio for organization, documentation, project management, online publishing, distribution and communication”.

 ## Reproducibility

 Primary data preparation (coding and documenting) is now conducted in R, and a single language makes it more practical to learn and collaborate.
-The principles of tidy data([Wickham and others 2014](#ref-wickham2014tidy)), and grammar of data manipulation provided by dplyr([Wickham et al. 2019](#ref-R-dplyr)) have dramatically facilitate learning and analysis.
+The principles of tidy data([Wickham et al. 2014](#ref-wickham2014tidy)), and grammar of data manipulation provided by dplyr([Wickham et al. 2019](#ref-R-dplyr)) have dramatically facilitate learning and analysis.
 And metadata, data processing decisions are well documented with R Markdown([Allaire et al. 2019](#ref-R-rmarkdown)), instead of plain text files.

 Modeling practices are also unified and standardized in R, and the OHI framwork are incorporated in an R package **ohicore**, which can be downloaded in R via `devtools::install_github('ohi-science/ohicore')`